 Explanation of how electrical current in generated by Ron Kurtus - Succeed in Understanding Physics.
-Also refer to physics, AC, DC, magnetism, current, volts, amps, amperes, magnetic field, electromagnet, commutator, split-ring, slip ring, brush, circuit, School for Champions.
+Key words: physics, AC, DC, magnetism, current, volts, amps, amperes, magnetic field, electromagnet, commutator, split-ring, slip ring, brush, circuit, School for Champions.
 Copyright © Restrictions

 Generating Electrical Current

 by Ron Kurtus (revised 10 December 2012)